eroicaleo/CppStdLib/Notes.md

 		- [10.4.4 Lambda as Hash Function, Sorting or Equivalence Criterion](#1044-lambda-as-hash-function-sorting-or-equivalence-criterion)
 <!-- /TOC -->

+# chapter 06 The Standard Template Library

+## 6.1 STL components

+The STL consists of containers, iterators and algorithms.
+* **Containers**: manage collections of objects of a certain kind.
+Different container types reflects different requirements for collections in programs.
+* **Iterators**: step through the elements of collections of objects.
+They offer a small but common interface for any arbitrary container type.
+For example, one operation lets iterators step to the next element in the collection, regardless what type of the container is.
+Because the every container class provides its own iterator type which does the right thing.
+* **Algorithms**: use to process the elements of the collection, e.g. search, sort.

+The concept of the STL is based on separation of data and operation.
+The data is managed by container classes, and the operations are defined by configurable algorithms.
+Iterators are the glue between these two components.
+They let any algorithm interact with any container

+## 6.2 Containers

 # chapter 10 STL Function Objects and Using Lambdas

 A function object or a *functor* is an object that has `operator()` defined.